phantompants/M5AtomS3GPS/README.md

 # M5AtomS3GPS
 Code Pilot Request:

-write code for the M5Stack Atom S3 and M3080-KT GPS that records NMEA data in GPX format (lat, long, elevation and time) in files saved by daily and named by the nearest Capital/State city in format YYYYMMDD-StateCity.GPX.
+Write code for the M5Stack Atom S3 and M3080-KT GPS that records NMEA data in GPX format (lat, long, elevation and time) in files saved by daily and named by the nearest Australian State/Territories city in format YYYYMMDD-StateCity.GPX.

 Only record position data if unit moves more than 2m.